Huma Abedin: Early life

 When Abedin was two years old, her parents were offered jobs at the University of Jeddah in Saudi Arabia.
 Abedin moved with her family to Jeddah where she was raised and lived until returning to the United States for college.
 Abedin traveled frequently during her childhood and teenage years, and attended a British girls' school.
 Her father died from progressive renal failure when she was 17.

-As a teenager, she aspired to be a journalist like her role model Christiane Amanpour and wanted to work in the White House press office.
-At George Washington University, she earned a Bachelor of Arts degree as a journalism major with a minor in political science.
+At George Washington University, she earned a Bachelor of Arts as a journalism major with a minor in political science.

-Born in the US, she felt more at home in Saudi Arabia during her stay.
-Her parents and siblings assimilated as Americans, but the family kept their own "cultural and religious values.”

 Career

+Early career

 While a student at George Washington University, Abedin began working as an intern in the White House in 1996, assigned to then-First Lady Hillary Clinton.
 From 1996 to 2008, she was an assistant editor of the Journal of Muslim Minority Affairs.
 For several years, she served as the back-up to Clinton's personal aide.
 She officially took over as Clinton's aide and personal advisor during Clinton's successful 2000 U.S. Senate campaign in New York and later worked as traveling chief of staff and "body woman" during Clinton's unsuccessful campaign for the 2008 Democratic presidential nomination.
-According to a number of Clinton associates, Abedin is a trusted advisor to Clinton, particularly on the Middle East, and has become known for that expertise.
+According to a number of Clinton associates, Abedin is a trusted advisor to Clinton on the Middle East, and has become known for that expertise.

-2009–2013: State Department, Clinton Foundation, Teneo
+2009–2015: State Department, Clinton Foundation, Teneo

 In 2009, Abedin was appointed deputy chief of staff to Clinton in the State Department.
-After returning from maternity leave in June 2012, she left her position as Clinton's deputy chief of staff and became a special Government employee, a consultant role; this status allowed Abedin to work for private clients as a consultant while also serving as an adviser to the Secretary of State.
+After returning from maternity leave in June 2012, she left her position as Clinton's deputy chief of staff and became a special government employee, a consultant role; this status allowed Abedin to work for private clients as a consultant while also serving as an adviser to the Secretary of State.
 Under this arrangement, she did consultant work for Teneo, a strategic consulting firm whose clients included Coca-Cola and MF Global, and served as a paid consultant to the Clinton Foundation, while continuing her role as body woman to Clinton.
-She failed to disclose her consulting work done while a State Department aide.
 The New York Times reported that an associate of Abedin's said the arrangement also allowed her to work from her home in New York City rather than at the State Department's headquarters in Washington to be able to spend more time with her child and husband.

 After leaving her post at the State Department in 2013, Abedin served as director of the transition team that helped Clinton return to private life, and continued her work for the Clinton Foundation.
 Eleven days before leaving the State Department, Abedin set up a private consulting firm, Zain Endeavors LLC.